Alpha-VLLM/Lumina-T2X/README.md

 Furthermore, training $\textbf{Lumina-T2X}$ is computationally efficient.
 The largest model, with 5 billion parameters, **requires only 20% of the training time needed** for Pixart-alpha, which has 600 million parameters.

 🌟 **Features**:
-- Flow-based Large Diffusion Transformer (Flag-DiT): Lumina-T2X is trained **with flow matching pipeline**.
-For supporting training stability and model scalability, we support a bunch of techniques, such as RoPE, RMSNorm, and KQ-norm, **demonstrating faster training convergence, stable training dynamics, and a simplified pipeline**.
+- Flow-based Large Diffusion Transformer (Flag-DiT): Lumina-T2X is trained **with the flow matching object**.
+To increase training stability and model scalability, we support a bunch of techniques, such as RoPE, RMSNorm, and KQ-norm, **demonstrating faster training convergence, stable training dynamics, and a simplified pipeline**.
 - Any Modalities, Res., and Duration within One Framework:
   1. Lumina-T2X tokenizes images, videos, multi-views of 3D objects, and spectrograms into one-dimensional sequences.
   2. Lumina-T2X can naturally **encode any modality—regardless of resolution, aspect ratios, and temporal durations into a unified 1-D token sequence** akin to LLMs, by utilizing Flag-DiT with text conditioning to iteratively transform noise into outputs across any modality, resolution, and duration during inference time.
-  3. Due to any modality—regardless of resolution, aspect ratios, and temporal durations encoding, it even **enables resolution extrapolation**, which allows the generation of resolutions out-of-domain that **were unseen during training**.
+  3. Due to the use of `nextline` and `nextframe` tokens, our model can **support resolution extrapolation**, which allows the generation of resolutions out-of-domain that **were unseen during training**.
 - Low Training Resources: increasing token length in transformers extends iteration times but **reduces overall training duration by decreasing the number of iterations needed**.
 Moreover, our Lumina-T2X model can generate high-resolution images and coherent videos **with minimal computational demands**.
-Remarkably, the default Lumina-T2I configuration, equipped with a 5 billion Flag-DiT and a 7 billion LLaMA as text encoder, **requires only 20% of the computational resources needed by Pixelart-**$\alpha$.
+Remarkably, the default Lumina-T2I configuration, equipped with a 5B Flag-DiT and a 7B LLaMA as text encoder, **requires only 20% of the computational resources needed by Pixelart-**$\alpha$.

 ![framework](https://github.com/Alpha-VLLM/Lumina-T2X/assets/54879512/60d2f248-67b1-43ef-a530-c75530cf26c5)

 ## 📽️ Demos

-### Image Generation
+### Text-to-Image Generation

 <p align="center">
  <img src="https://github.com/Alpha-VLLM/Lumina-T2X/assets/54879512/27bd36a8-8411-47dd-a3a7-3607c1d5d644" width="90%"/>
  <br>
 </p>

-### Video Generation
+### Text-to-Video Generation

 **720P Videos:**

+**Prompt:** The majestic beauty of a waterfall cascading down a cliff into a serene lake.

 https://github.com/Alpha-VLLM/Lumina-T2X/assets/54879512/17187de8-7a07-49a8-92f9-fdb8e2f5e64c

+**Prompt:** A stylish woman walks down a Tokyo street filled with warm glowing neon and animated city signage.
+She wears a black leather jacket, a long red dress, and black boots, and carries a black purse.
+She wears sunglasses and red lipstick.
+She walks confidently and casually.
+The street is damp and reflective, creating a mirror effect of the colorful lights.
+Many pedestrians walk about.

 https://github.com/Alpha-VLLM/Lumina-T2X/assets/54879512/0a20bb39-f6f7-430f-aaa0-7193a71b256a